JardaMartan/mtr-provision/README.md

 Each of the steps requires some set of parameters which can be configured in **Settings** section:

 - pre-deployment parameters include: http proxy, date and time configuration and language selection.
 - deployment parameters include: Webex authorization (admin account is needed) and "Close initial wizard after deployment" option.
-That one determines whether the initial wizard is automatically closed after activation. **If the device is being provisioned for MTR mode, this option should be turned off** (do not close the wizard) as the initial wizard contains MTR mode selection which cannot be performed via device's API.
-For the RoomOS mode, the parameter can be turned on.
+That one determines whether the initial wizard is automatically closed after activation.
+If the option is not checked, the initial wizard needs to be closed manually on the device.
+Both RoomOS and MTR activations now allow to close the initial wizard automatically.
 - post-deployment parameters include: username and password of a local user that gets created on the device to ease the device management and troubleshooting.

 The application is self-contained, there is no server-side.
 The settings and Webex authorization are stored in the browser.